anjas07/anjas07/README.md

 I am an Information Systems student with a strong interest in coding and data analysis.
 Currently, I am pursuing my studies at Universitas Muhammadiyah Riau, where I have acquired a strong foundation in programming languages such as HTML, PHP, and C++.
 I have also worked on several projects involving database design and management, and I am familiar with SQL databases.
+I am particularly passionate about **data processing** and **data analysis**.

 ---

 ## 📂 Projects

 ### Campus Website Development Project using Laravel 10 (2023)
 - Developing a database system to manage and store information on faculty members, students, courses, and classrooms.
 - Creating models and controllers for managing data in Laravel 10.